Namespace for all query-formatting functions, available from pgp.as, before and after initializing the library.

 Simpler (non-verbose) version of method name, to handle only a regular string-identifier

-that's used as an SQL alias, i.e. it doesn't support *
+that's used as an SQL alias, i.e. it doesn't support * or an array/object of names, which in the context of

 an SQL alias would be incorrect.